The Psychology of Opening Something Beautiful

 How to Use Merch to Build Anticipation

 Don’t wait for the retreat to start the magic.
-If your budget allows, mail a mini unboxing ahead of time.
+If your budget allows, send a pre-event teaser.

-- A flat-pack envelope with a teaser card
+- A flat envelope with a teaser card: “Something special is coming…”

-- A QR code to a Spotify playlist for travel vibes
+- A QR-coded playlist to build travel vibes

 Show, Don’t Just Give

-When guests arrive, don’t just toss them a bag at check-in.
-Make it a moment.
+When guests arrive, don’t toss them a bag like a gym membership welcome kit.

 The Secret Ingredient: Intention